oda-hub/frontend-chart/README.md

 * an adapted [drupal](https://github.com/oda-hub/frontend-drupal7-for-astrooda) instance
 * with an [astrooda](https://github.com/oda-hub/frontend-astrooda) module
 * [bootstrap for astrooda](https://gitlab.astro.unige.ch/oda/frontend/bootstrap_astrooda)

+Database:
 * [drupal database snapshot](https://github.com/oda-hub/frontend-drupal7-db-for-astrooda) as released
 * database also contains help pages, as released with the given version.
 * The [astrooda help pages](https://github.com/oda-hub/astrooda-help-pages) can be edited on dev instance of drupal, and stored in database snapshot on release.

 * chart deployes:
   * apache with drupal
+  * secrets are initialzied at deployment.
   * mariadb
-  * secrets are initialzied at deployment.

 Secrets are used for drupal auth and [JWT token] signing, and are ingested in database and other drupal deployment settings.